Overview

 - Handwriting recognition - Process handwritten notes (with varying accuracy)

-Document Parsing Methods and Classification
+Document Parsing Methods

-- Suitable for simple text documents with clear structure
+- Heuristic classification for text documents

-- Fastest processing option
+- Fastest processing option (applied by default)

 - Better recognition of document structure and components

-- Highest accuracy for document structure recognition
+- Highest layout/structure accuracy

 - Optimized for specialized document types